fonnesbeck/git_tutorial/git.md

 ```

-^ In this way,
-we can build up a chain of commits.
+^ In this way, we can build up a chain of commits.

-The most recent end of the chain is referred to as `HEAD`;
-`HEAD~123` goes back 123 commits from where we are now.
+^`HEAD~123` goes back 123 commits.

 ---

 # Diffing by hash

-^ We can also refer to commits using
-those long strings of digits and letters
+^ We can also refer to commits using those long strings of digits and letters

-that `git log` displays.
-These are unique IDs for the changes:
-every change to any set of files on any computer
-has a unique 40-character identifier.
+^ every change to any set of files on any computer has a unique 40-character identifier.

 ```bash
 $ git diff c81681408c0b6b4b69ecf5e3ca4413863c8bbb73 diary.txt